raphideb/raphideb.github.io/content/oracle/ash.md

 | dba_objects | Info on all objects in the DB | Useful for mapping to current_obj\# in ASH |
 | dba_data_files | Info on all data files | Useful for mapping to current_file\# in ASH |

-## ASH Basics
-All ASH/DASH data is stored at the CDB level and can be accessed either from the CDB or a specific PDB.
-However, when you want to map the USER_ID, CURRENT_OBJ\#, CURRENT_FILE\# etc to names stored in dba_views, it's best to query ASH from within the corresponding PDB.

-A word about gv$active_session_history vs. v$active_session_history: While they are defacto the same on a non-RAC database, on a RAC database the v$ variant only shows sessions running on one instance, whereas gv$ shows all sessions an all instances of the database.
-I therefore made it a habbit to always use gv$active_session_history and include the inst_id in my queries.
-The same is true for many other v$ views, in RAC there's usually a gv$ variant (like gv$session).

-Note that the dba_hist views are always cluster wide and store the data for all instances.

 ### Description of the fields
 ASH and DASH have over 100 fields, and more are added with each release.
 The description of all fields is available here: